Trust & Safety

 What You’ll Learn From International Background Checks

-International Background Checks are used for residents currently living in the US who previously lived, worked, or attended school in another country.
-Employers can run international checks in 223 countries to learn about:
+International Background Checks are used to screen candidates currently living outside of the US, or for candidates currently living in the US who previously lived, worked, or attended school in another country.
+Employers can run international checks to learn about:

-Provides details about criminal records, or returns clear results.
+Provides details about international criminal records, or returns clear results.

 GoodHire’s Suite Of International Background Checks

-Designed for candidates who live in the US but have global backgrounds, GoodHire’s International Background Checks are available as add-on services.
+Designed for candidates who have global backgrounds, GoodHire’s International Background Checks are available as add-on services.
 The following table shows International Background Checks offered, what they search, what each is best used for, and what the results show.